-If you are an employee or job seeker and believe you have been the target of unlawful discrimination, it's important to file a complaint with the Equal Employment Opportunity Commission (EEOC) as soon as possible.
+If you are an employee or job seeker and believe you have been the target of unlawful discrimination and you wish to file a legal complaint, it's important to file with the Equal Employment Opportunity Commission (EEOC) as soon as possible.

 When to File a Discrimination Claim

 It's necessary to file your complaint within 180 days of the incident.
 That means you have approximately six months to gather the necessary information and file your claim.
 If the charge is also covered by local laws, the filing deadline is extended by 300 days.
 However, it's a good idea to file the claim as soon as possible.
 Immediate action will help to guarantee a successful investigation of the claim.

 Note that federal employees and job applicants have different time requirements.
 They must contact the EEOC with 45 days of an incident.

 How to File a Discrimination Claim

 In order to officially file the workplace discrimination claim, you need to contact The Equal Employment Opportunity Commission (EEOC).
 You may file the claim in person at the nearest EEOC office, and you can also file the claim by mail or online.

 A Charge of Discrimination can be completed through the online system after you submit an online inquiry and they interview you.
 EEOC’s Public Portal asks you a few questions to help determine whether EEOC is the right federal agency to handle your complaint involving employment discrimination.